Spectral Line Shapes Software

 -

-User-friendly Interface: The software offers a graphical user interface (GUI) to easily select atomic transitions and plasma parameters.
+User-friendly Interface: The software provides a graphical user interface (GUI) for selecting atomic transitions and plasma parameters.
 This simplifies visualizing spectral line profiles and makes it accessible for researchers at different levels, including graduate and undergraduate students.

 -

-Versatile Applications: SLS can be used for laboratory and astrophysical plasma studies and in industrial settings.
-It supports various plasma sources such as electric discharge, microwave-induced plasma, and laser-induced plasma.
+Versatile Applications: SLS can be used for laboratory and astrophysical plasma studies as well as in industrial settings.
+It supports various plasma sources, including electric discharge, microwave-induced plasma, and laser-induced plasma.

 -

-Atomic Transitions Modeling: Researchers can model spectral line profiles for neutral, single, and multiple-charged atomic emitters.
+Atomic Transitions Modeling: Researchers can model spectral line profiles for neutral, singly, and multiply charged atomic emitters.
 This enables the study of a wide range of plasma conditions and compositions.

 -